-Sales from services are recognized at amounts estimated to be received under reimbursement arrangements with third party payors.
+Sales from services are recognized at amounts estimated to be received under the reimbursement arrangements.
 Sales are recognized on the date services and related products are provided and the payor is obligated to pay.

-Product sales are recognized when title to the product passes to the customers, either at the time of shipment, upon receipt by the customer or upon any other terms that clearly define passage of title.
+Product sales are recognized when title to the product passes to the customers either at the time of shipment, upon receipt by the customer or upon any other terms that clearly define passage of title.
 As product returns are not typical, no return allowances are established.
-In the event a return is required, the appropriate reductions to sales, cost of sales and accounts receivable are made.
+In case of a return, an appropriate reduction to sales, cost of sales and accounts receivable is made.
 Sales are stated net of discounts, allowances, settlement discounts and rebates.

-In the business segment Fresenius ProServe, sales are recognized for long-term production contracts depending on the individual agreement and in accordance with the percentage of completion method.
-The sales to be recognized are calculated as a percentage of the costs already incurred based on the estimated total cost of the contract or milestones laid down in the contract.
+In the business segment Fresenius ProServe, sales for long-term production contracts are recognized depending on the individual agreement, using the percentage-of-completion (PoC) method when the conditions of IAS 18 (Revenue) and IAS 11 (Construction Contracts) are met.
+The sales to be recognized are calculated as a percentage of the costs already incurred based on the estimated total cost of the contract, milestones laid down in the contract or according to the proportion of work completed.
+Profits are only recognized when the outcome of a production contract accounted for using the PoC method can be measured reliably.